nglaeser/minima-site/_posts/2019-03-12-A-Computer-from-the-Ground-Up.md

 ---
 layout:	post
-title:	A Computer from the Ground Up II
+title:	A Computer from the Ground Up
 lang: en
 tags: cs
 ref: µ611